 3. If you are camping in colder temperatures, invest in a portable catalytic heater that runs off a small bottle gas canister.
 This provides safe supplemental heat without CO2 gassing and extends the propane and 12-volt power.

 4. Change to LED bulbs.
 Incandescent bulbs used in the older light fixtures draw 1.5 amps; halogens draw about 1 amp.
 The newer LED bulbs draw about .01 amp (ten times less)!
 And they provide better light so you don’t have to have as many on!

 6. If you are using an inverter to charge accessories such as cell phones and laptops, unplug then after they are charged.
 An empty cord will still draw power if plugged into an outlet.

 7. Charge all electronic accessories such as cell phones and laptops from the automotive battery system while driving.

-8. Manage heat and cool temperature the old fashioned way!
-Open windows for cross ventilation, utilize shade from trees, determine the cool mornings and hot afternoon and park accordingly.
+8. Manage heat and cool temperature the old-fashioned way!
+Open windows for cross-ventilation, utilize shade from trees, determine the cool mornings and hot afternoons, and park accordingly.

 Need some more information on boondocking?
 We’ve got a great free video on Running 12-Volt Appliances on Generator While Boondocking.